codeplea/tinyexpr/README.md

-#TINYEXPR
+#TinyExpr

-TINYEXPR is a very small recursive descent parser and evaluation engine for math expressions.
+TinyExpr is a very small recursive descent parser and evaluation engine for math expressions.
 It's handy when you want to add the ability to evaluation math expressions at runtime without adding a bunch of cruft to you project.

-In addition to the standard math operators and precedence, TINYEXPR also supports the standard C math functions and runtime binding of variables.
+In addition to the standard math operators and precedence, TinyExpr also supports the standard C math functions and runtime binding of variables.

 ##Features